About our products and packaging

 See the Iggesund web site for more information.

-This card is very well suited to use with digital print technologies, and this forms another key factor in our product design strategy.
+The card stocks (papers) we use are very well suited to use with digital print technologies, and this forms another key factor in our product design strategy.
 We print our cards digitally and we print ‘on demand’ to meet our order needs.
 Printing on demand means we minimise waste and is, to us, a perfect and considerate approach to producing greetings cards.

 Printing digitally also means we can offer such a wide range of designs because each and every card we create is unique and each next card in the run can be of a completely different design altogether.